fsharp/fsharp.org/specs/language-spec/index.md

   * [The F# 3.1 Language Specification (working draft)](3.1/FSharpSpec-3.1-working.docx) - The working draft of the F# 3.1 language specification.
 MSWord is used to format and edit the working drafts of the specification.
-	Comments and edits are both welcome.
+	Comments and edits are both welcome, see below.

 <div class="jumbotron visible-lg contributeSpec" id="how-to-contribute-to-spec">